JZims/NFT_Brawl/frontend/nft-brawl-fe/README.md

+ # This is the Developmental Frontend page for NFT Brawl

  FrontEnd User Stories

-- Web3Modal to log in using wallet
+--- Web3Modal to log in using wallet (*In Progress*)

 --- HomePage
     - "Catacomb" style select between all available NFTs